OleHolmNielsen/ITwiki/docs/Lenovo_XClarity_BMC.rst

 New log information is appended to the ``bomc103.log`` file in the ``/var/log/Lenovo_Support/`` folder.

-If some operations are failed when booting the ISO/USB/PXE image.
-For example, failed to update the firmware while booting the BoMC-created ISO image on a server, do the following:
+If some operations failed while executing the BoMC_ image, for example, failed to update the firmware while booting the BoMC_-created ISO image on a server, do the following:

 1. Click Save Logs in the last page.
 2. Save the logs in the storage device or the SFTP server.